26 February 2021

-Victoria is establishing a permit system for all domestic travel into Victoria from interstate and New Zealand.
+Victoria has established a permit system for travel into Victoria from interstate and New Zealand.

-From 5:59pm on 11 January, you will need to apply for a permit to enter Victoria from anywhere in Australia.
+From 11:59pm on 26 February, you will need to apply for a permit to enter Victoria from anywhere in Australia or New Zealand.

 New South Wales/Victorian border communities will continue to have exceptions and will be able to use local residence identification to cross the border – such as a driver’s licence.

 To apply for a permit, visit the Service Victoria website.

 When Victorian creative organisations, businesses and venues reopen and return to work, it is important for businesses and employers to understand their obligations and how to keep their workers, artists, audiences, patrons and the wider community safe.